 Craftsmanship is the spine of India’s non-farming rural economy.
 However, it continues to remain an unorganized sector with its market prospective unused.
-It’s a common case to hear very often about at least one master craftsman who is forced to give up his craft in exchange for a life of hopeless poverty as unskilled workers in India’s large urban centers.
-While most of these crafts received regal and aristocratic patronage during pre-colonial days, they have gradually lost significance with the dawn of mechanization.
-There are very few examples where a traditional craft has successfully “contemporized” itself for Indian or foreign markets.
+It isc ommon to hear about at least one master craftsman who is forced to give up his craft in exchange for a life of hopeless poverty as unskilled workers in India’s large urban centers.
+While most of these crafts received regal and aristocratic patronage during pre-colonial days, they have gradually lost significance with the dawn of mechanization and fast fashion more lately.
+There are very few examples where a traditional craft has successfully ‘contemporized’ itself for Indian or foreign markets.
 One such art is standing on its last leg in Kutch district of Gujarat, finding its way to combat some of existing social-economic issues and newly informed modern challenges.

 “The roadblock that Rogan is facing today is the advent of commercialization in craft industry, and we lack human capital so as to cater market demand.
 Also, the sharp understanding of design innovativeness and product diversity is yet to be learnt and implemented.
 You can say, Rogan is a one man army, sustaining without anybody’s support and finding its way to reach maximum people,” said Sumarbhai expressing his concern over the extinction of traditional art forms.